yusufklncc/Hackintosh-for-All-Computers/README.md

 ### Writing OSX Image

-- Unzip the zip file to desktop.
+- Unzip the ZIP file to desktop.
 - Download balenaEtcher from this link https://www.balena.io/etcher/
 - Open program and click to "Flash from file"
 - Select the OSX image `(.raw file)` from the popup window.
-- Click to "Select target" and select OSX image.
+- Click to "Select target" and select USB drive.
 - Click to "Flash!" and allow app in popup window.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/78423442/154849816-0a04602a-9064-4780-9d4e-ed86254b4fea.png">